We want to ensure that our people can leave work in both a safe and healthy manner every day.

 We continuously communicate and engage with employees on safety-related issues in order to get their input and committed buy-in with regards to future planning and developments.

 We have adopted the OHSAS 18001 international management system principles as the elements for the company HSE management framework.
-All our underground pipe mines maintained their OHSAS 18001 certification further to an independent third party audit conducted by British Standards Institution (“BSI”) in FY 2015.
-The Williamson open pit mine has not been subject to formal certification as yet, but its processes and systems are based upon such international standards and the mine maintains a very high level of safety performance.
+All our South African mines maintained their OHSAS 18001 certification further to an independent third party audit conducted by British Standards Institution (“BSI”) in FY 2017.
+The Williamson open pit mine has not been subject to formal certification as yet, but its processes and systems are based upon such international standards and the mine maintains a very high level of safety performance The Williamson open pit mine has not been subject to formal certification as yet, but its processes and systems are based upon such international standards and the mine maintains a very high level of safety performance.